Bioinformatics MSc, PgDip

 We aim to provide you with a set of core skills that all bioinformaticians should have.
 By offering diverse and extensive course options, you can choose the mix of courses you want and determine the specific content of your programme.

 There are two semesters of teaching, followed by a research project over the summer (May-July/early August).

 Courses are delivered by staff who are active researchers in each field.
 Their expertise may be supplemented by selected guest speakers, from industry or other research organisations.

 There is a mix of compulsory and recommended elective courses available.
-These are listed on the Degree Programme Table.
-Note that available courses can vary from year to year, so make sure you are looking at those that are relevant to your application year.
+These are listed on the Degree Programme Table (DPT).
+Note that available courses can vary from year to year, so make sure you are looking at the correct version of the DPT for your application year.
 Here you will be able to see the compulsory courses for this programme, and the optional courses too.

 The Dissertation, which you submit in late August, is the write-up for the research project you do from early May to late July/early August.

 This independent research project involves doing, or applying, things that you have learnt about in the first two semesters.
 It is full-time and usually in person.
 Most students find the project to be the most enjoyable part of the degree.

 How will I learn?